-Students Pursuing Certificates, Minors, or Non-Breech Majors
+Students Pursuing Certificates, or Non-Breech Majors

-Students who must enroll in a Breech School 300+ level course to fulfill a requirement of a certificate, minor (including Breech minors), or a major NOT offered through the Breech School may be exempted from this admission policy, provided they have completed all other specific prerequisites for the course.
+Students who must enroll in a Breech School 300+ level course to fulfill a requirement of a certificate, or a major NOT offered through the Breech School may be exempted from this admission policy, provided they have completed all other specific prerequisites for the course.
 Students will be required to complete the Permission to Enroll in Upper-Division Breech School Courses form with their academic advisor prior to registration.